Winter of 2010–11 in the British Isles: December 2010

-According to the Manley Central England Temperature record (beginning in 1659), the second-coldest December ever recorded in central England.
-Also the coldest December in the UK since UK records began in 1890, and the coldest December in Ireland since official records began.
+According to the Manley Central England Temperature record (beginning in 1659), the December of 2010 was the second-coldest December ever recorded in central England.
+It was also the coldest December in the UK since UK records began in 1890, and the coldest December in Ireland since official records began.

 In early December, a minimum of -21.1 C was recorded at Altnaharra, Scottish Highlands.
 A band of snow moving north affected Lincolnshire, Nottinghamshire, South and West Yorkshire, giving significant accumulations here, with further frequent heavy snow showers to North East England and Eastern Scotland.
 Up to 40 cm of snow was recorded in Rotherham and Sheffield, 20 cm of fresh snow in Mansfield (bringing total depths to over 30 cm), 20 to 30 cm in Leeds, 30 cm in Pontefract and up to 40 cm in parts of Lincolnshire.

 On 3 December, an all-time record low of -17.9 C recorded at RAF Leeming (since records began at Leeming in 1945) and -19.0 C at RAF Topcliffe in North Yorkshire.

 By 6 December, snowfall in the Central Belt in Scotland led to the closure of the M8 motorway for two days with hundreds of motorists stranded overnight.
 The resulting political furore led to the resignation of Scottish Minister for Transport, Stewart Stevenson.

 By mid-December, a cold front reached the Shetland Isles and moved southwards across Scotland.
 Mild air preceded the front, with cold air straight from the Arctic following it, resulting in some rapid temperature drops throughout Scotland and its Isles.
 An unofficial temperature of 11.6 C, the highest of the month so far, was recorded near Lairg, Scottish Highlands at around 7pm in the milder air.
 The cold front continued to move southwards across the UK passing Northern Ireland and Northern England.